Californios: Later years of Mexican rule

-In the 1830s, the newly formed Mexican government was experiencing difficulties, having gone through several revolts, wars, and internal conflicts and a seemingly never-ending string of Mexican Presidents.
+In the 1830s, the newly formed Mexican government was experiencing difficulties, having gone through several revolts, wars, internal conflicts and a seemingly never-ending string of Mexican Presidents.
 One of the problems in Mexico was the large amount of land controlled by the Catholic Church (estimated then at about one-third of all settled property), which was continually granted property by many landowners when they died and controlled property supposedly held in trust for the Native Americans.
 This land, as it gradually accumulated, was seldom sold, as it cost nothing to keep, but could be rented out to gain additional income for the Catholic Church to pay its priests, friars, bishops, and other expenses.
 The Catholic Church was the largest and richest landowner in Mexico and its provinces.
-In California the situation was even more pronounced, as the Franciscan friars held over 90% of all settled property, supposedly in trust for the mission Indians.
+In California, the situation was even more pronounced, as the Franciscan friars held over 90% of all settled property, supposedly in trust for the mission Indians.

 In 1834, secularization laws that voided the mission control of lands in the northern settlements under Mexican rule were enacted.
 The missions directed thousands of Indians in herding livestock, growing crops and orchards, weaving cloth, etc. for the missions, presidios, and pueblo (town) dwellers.
 The mission lands and herds formerly controlled by the missions were usually distributed to the settlers around each mission.
 Since most had almost no money, the land was distributed or granted free or at very little cost to friends and families of the government officials (or those who paid the highest bribes).

 The Californio Mariano Guadalupe Vallejo, for example, was reputed to be the richest man in California before the California Gold Rush.
 Vallejo oversaw the secularization of Mission San Francisco Solano and the distributions of its roughly 1000000 acres.
 He founded the towns of Sonoma and Petaluma, California, owned Mare Island and the future town site of Benicia, California, and was granted the 66622 acre Rancho Petaluma, the 84000 acre Rancho Suscol and other properties by Governor José Figueroa in 1834 and later.
 Vallejo's younger brother, Jose Manuel Salvador Vallejo (1813–1876), was granted the 22718 acre Rancho Napa and other additional grants known as Salvador's Ranch.
 Over the hills of Mariano Vallejo's estate of Petaluma roamed ten thousand cattle, four to six thousand horses, and many thousands of sheep.
 He occupied a home on the plaza at Sonoma, where he entertained all who came with hospitality; few travelers of note came to California without visiting him.
 At Petaluma he had a great ranch house called La Hacienda.
 About 1849 on his home farm called Lachryma Montis (Tear of the Mountain), he built a modern frame house where he spent the later years of his life.